Outpatient Treatment for Addiction Recovery

 An outpatient program may also be ideal if you simply need someone to talk to or hold you accountable during your journey to sobriety.
 A typical program will include individual or joint therapy sessions or allow you to connect with a sponsor who you can talk to outside of these sessions.

-You May Transition From Inpatient to Outpatient Care
+You May Transition From Inpatient Care to Outpatient Care

-Outpatient care programs may also be appropriate for those who have recently spent time in an inpatient care facility.
-Typically, an inpatient program will last for anywhere from a few days to a few weeks and is designed to help you get past immediate withdrawal and other symptoms.
-An outpatient program may now be more effective at helping you manage cravings or otherwise help manage and overcome the challenges associated with maintaining your sobriety over a longer period of time.
+Outpatient care programs may also be appropriate for those who have recently spent time in an inpatient rehab healthcare facility.
+Typically, an inpatient treatment program will last for anywhere from a few days to a few weeks and is designed to help you get past immediate withdrawal and other symptoms.
+An partial hospitalization outpatient program may now be more effective at helping you manage cravings or otherwise help manage and overcome the challenges associated with maintaining your sobriety over a longer period of time.

 The Types of Programs That Might Be Available